A permanent home and museum for poets and poetry

 • Rachel Richardson, TFP board member, has published her third book, Smother (W.W.
 Norton, February 2025).
 From this collection, Domestic was published in The Atlantic.

-• Yuki Tanaka, Former Bull City Press Chapbook winner, will publish Chronicle of Drifting, (Copper Cannon Press, April 2025).
+• Yuki Tanaka, 2018 TFP Chapbook Fellow, will publish Chronicle of Drifting, (Copper Cannon Press, April 2025).

 • Meg Kearney, TFP Advisory Board member, will release her new heroic crown, Cardiac Thrill (Green Linden Press, September 2025).
 Save the date for a virtual launch on 9/4!
 Several of the sonnets have been published/accepted for publication this year, including in Vox Populi, Post Road, and Ploughshares.